-Students will be informed in writing regarding the acceptance or rejection of transfer credit after evaluation of all materials provided.
+Students will be informed in writing regarding the acceptance or rejection of transfer credit after evaluating all materials provided.
 Grades associated with transfer credits are not calculated in the student's Grade Point Average (GPA) and will appear on the student's transcript with a grade of "TR."
-Transfer credits are included in the calculation of the credits earned/credits attempted ratio for purposes of determining rate of progress in satisfactory academic progress.
-Since the number of credits transferred into a program may shorten the maximum program length for completion of graduation requirements, students should consult the Financial Aid Department about the effect of the change in program length on their eligibility for grants and loans under federal Title IV rules and regulations.
+Transfer credits are included in calculating the credits earned/credits attempted ratio to determine the rate of progress in satisfactory academic progress.
+Since the number of credits transferred into a program may shorten the maximum program length to complete graduation requirements, students should consult the Financial Aid Department about the effect of the change in program length on their eligibility for grants and loans under federal Title IV rules and regulations.
 Transfer credits will also impact the maximum allowable timeframe in which a student must complete a program.

-If students wish to transfer between programs at the same school, students should seek guidance from the Associate Dean of Education and the Registrar.
-The Associate Dean of Education will work with students seeking to transfer to a different program to determine if any of the courses or learning from the current or prior program of study is applicable and can be transferred into the proposed new program with credit granted accordingly.
+If students wish to transfer between programs at the same school, students should seek guidance from the Director of Education and the Registrar.
+The Director of Education will work with students seeking to transfer to a different program to determine if any of the courses or learning from the current or prior program of study is applicable and can be transferred into the proposed new program with credit granted accordingly.